neoito-hub/kanban-angular-cdk/README.md

 Hosted at https://trello-test-49add.firebaseapp.com/

 # Business Objective
-The project has a Board List The board list contains multiple oards.
+The project has a Board List.
+The board list contains multiple boards.
 Each Board has multiple tasks

-# Functionalitites
+# Functionalities
 Configure tasks to be dropped to allowed boards
 Show UX when tasks are being dragged to allowed boards.